Power-Components/powergrid-doc/docs/table/include-columns.md

 ### contentClassField

-* Adds the contents of the specified database column to the Table Column content <span>.
+* Adds the contents of the specified database column to the Table Column content &lt;span> CSS class attribute.

 | Parameter           | Description      |
 |---------------------|------------------|